ugoogalizer/osm/README.md

 Web reader username: apache

-### Todo
+### IMPORTANT Todos
-Configure and optimise postgres and storage under postgres Appears to be some good suggestions here: https://osm2pgsql.org/doc/manual.html
+* Configure and optimise postgres and storage under postgres.
+Appears to be some good suggestions here: https://osm2pgsql.org/doc/manual.html
+* Ensure that the postgres database storage is on appropriate storage volume (as it's going to get big!)

 ## osm2pgsql
 Note this installed the following packages: